sagrub/climate-memory/README.md

     - US3: As a first-time visitor, I want to found out interesting information about the climate change.
     - US4: As a first-time visitor, I want to understand the game rules.
     - US5: As a first-time visitor, I want to play the game on my mobile phone.
+    - US6: As A first-time visitor, I want to easily navigate through the webpage content.

 - **Returning Visitor Goals**
-    - US6: As a returning visitor, I want to found out more facts about the climate change.
+    - US7: As a returning visitor, I want to found out more facts about the climate change.
-    - US5: As a returning visitor, I want to suggest the developer to include additional facts or to provide him a feedback.
+    - US8: As a returning visitor, I want to suggest the developer to include additional facts or to provide him a feedback.

 ### Wireframes
 The wireframes of the website were designed using [Balsamiq](https://balsamiq.com/wireframes/?gad=1&gclid=CjwKCAjwg-GjBhBnEiwAMUvNW8jCWKFMpgnd5PZlvwNQGIt7xJ05Fes_JeSsBSzyr7ToVpReN5VdOBoC80UQAvD_BwE).